04 Jul The Ultimate Guide to Selling your Motorhome

 To make the sale quick and relatively painless, many people will sell direct to a motorhome dealer.
 When you sell your motorhome to a dealer you are sure of a guaranteed sale.
 You might be looking at less money than you would get if you were selling privately, but a dealer will take all the hassle out of speaking and dealing with private buyers and you can sell your motorhome fast.
 You’ll also avoid dealing with those who contact you and can’t really afford your motorhome – so it can be a massive time saver.

 A broker is a company that will accept your motorhome onto their books and try to match it with a buyer.
 You don’t get paid until the broker sells the motorhome and then they will take their commission.
 Think of the relationship that a real estate agent has with a home seller you that’s the relationship you will have with a broker.
 However you should be aware that most brokers will tie you into a 3 month contract and charge 10% average commission, regardless of whether he vehicle sells or not.
+Don’t forget to have a good read of the terms and conditions as well.

 How to place an advert for your used motorhome